-The bill addresses the funding challenges faced by Washington's school districts due to inflation, which has reduced their purchasing power for essential materials and operating costs.
-To enhance financial support for basic education, the legislature proposes an increase in funding allocations, including a minimum of $1,614.28 per full-time equivalent student for materials and supplies, with annual inflation adjustments starting in the 2026-27 school year.
-Additionally, specific allocations for high school students are introduced, including a minimum of $214.84 per full-time equivalent student in grades nine through 12, along with a further $100 per student for materials and supplies, also subject to inflation adjustments.
-The bill emphasizes transparency by mandating school districts to report their expenditures in various categories.
+The bill addresses funding challenges faced by Washington's school districts due to inflation, which has reduced their purchasing power for essential materials and operating costs.
+To enhance financial support for basic education, the legislature proposes an increase in funding allocations, including a minimum of $1,614.28 per full-time equivalent student for materials, supplies, and operating costs, with annual adjustments for inflation starting in the 2026-27 school year.
+Additionally, the bill introduces specific allocations for high school students and ensures that districts receiving less than $100,000 receive adequate funding.
+It also mandates school districts to report their expenditures to promote transparency and accountability.

 Statutes affected: